-In order to build stronger national and international networks for the PhD students and supervisors of the EPINOR research school, it is important that all research groups register with EPINOR.
-The requirement for registering in the research school network is that the group’s scientific profile matches EPINOR.
+In order to build stronger national and international networks for the PhD students and supervisors of the EPINOR research school we have made an (incomlete) list of research groups that fit the EPINOR scientific profile.

 UiT — The Arctic University of Tromsø